 Johnson’s version of the shag with bangs is tousled, choppy, and long with blunt bangs that part down the center.
 (Townsend also happens to be responsible for this chic cut.)
-To imitate her texture, warm up a medium-hold styling pomade, like Sally Hershberger’s 24K Superiority Complex Texturizing Paste ($40), in your hands; then spread throughout your dry strands.
+To imitate her texture, warm up a medium-hold styling pomade, like the Sexy Hair Healthy Sexy Hair Styling Texture Paste ($9), in your hands; then spread throughout your dry strands.

-Swift debuted a choppier version of her signature sleek bob recently, and we can't get enough.
-A texturizing spray, like Amika’s Un.Done Texture Spray ($24), will give artfully messy life to fine hair.
+We can't get enough of Taylor Swift's choppier version of her signature sleek bob.
+A texturizing spray, like Amika’s Un.Done Volume and Matte Texture Spray ($25), will give artfully messy life to fine hair.